In 2019 we offered more than 30 individual classes, each serving an average of 8-12 children, including a free 6-week Grow Greater Happiness

 Have you ever had the experience of being really excited about something only to find yourself, moments later, worrying about all the reasons that exciting thing won't happen/could go wrong?

-That's because our "feelings" aka "emotions" are often our brains interpreting the signals our bodies are sending, and sometimes our brains get confused.
+often our brains interpreting the signals our bodies are sending, and sometimes our brains get confused.

-When we're excited our bodies start pumping out adrenaline and cortisol, our hearts beat faster, our pupils dilate, and our muscles contract.... just like they do when we're anxious, scared or running from a tiger.
-So, when you're excited about something, your body reads the signals and says "Hey, adrenaline, rapid heart rate...
-I recognize these signals...
-Quick, all hands on deck!"
+and cortisol, our hearts beat faster, our pupils dilate, and our muscles contract.... just like they do when we're anxious, scared or running from a tiger.
+So, when you're excited about something, your body reads the signals

 The influence of the brain-body connection on our well-being is evidenced by the fact that there are twice as many neurons running from the body to the brain as there are running from the brain to the body.

-That means that somatic awareness, literally being aware of the physical processes & sensations in your body at any given moment, is an incredibly powerful tool for mindfulness (aka being aware of what's going on inside ourselves).
-Somatic awareness has a profound effect on everything from the processing of traumatic experiences, to regulating sleep-cycles and is especially important for emotional self-regulation
+at any given moment, is an incredibly powerful tool for mindfulness (aka being aware of what's going on inside ourselves).
+Somatic awareness

-Seeds of Light's programs incorporate the latest science on neuropsychology, neuroplasticity, the science of happiness, brain development and the brain-body connection to develop mindfulness exercises and self-care tools that increase somatic awareness and help young people utilize the brain-body connection to their advantage.
+incorporate the latest science on neuropsychology, neuroplasticity, the science of happiness, brain development and the brain-body connection to develop mindfulness exercises and self-care tools that increase somatic awareness

-Together these things help young people develop greater emotional self-regulation, enhanced communication skills, more self-compassion and increased empathy.
+Together these things help young people develop greater emotional self-regulation, enhanced communication skills, more self-compassion

 The Stats

-They concluded that this shows a need for a shift away from treatment toward prevention and early intervention
+They concluded that this shows a need for a shift away from treatment toward prevention and early intervention.

-According to the latest research from the American Psychological Association, teens report higher levels of stress than adults do, and almost 50% of teens say they’re not doing enough to manage their stress.
+say they’re not doing enough to manage their stress.
 (The most common "coping strategies” used by teens in the study are playing video games and surfing the Internet.)

-Anxious children have trouble learning and can have behavioral and emotional issues that make it hard for them to form social bonds and connect with their peers.
+and can have behavioral and emotional issues that make it hard for them to form social bonds and connect with their peers.

-Mindfulness training helps children better manage anxiety, increases their feelings of compassion and empathy, and has been shown to decrease negative outcomes later in life such as substance abuse, stress-related illnesses, and involvement with the criminal justice system.
+and empathy, and has been shown to decrease negative outcomes later in life

 EQ (or Emotional IQ) is a greater predictor of future success, mental health, happiness and fulfillment than IQ.